OSHA Compliant Safety Screens

 According to California Fatality Assessment and Control Evaluation (CA/FACE) Report #09CA003, the label on a skylight involved in a fatal fall stated it was tested in accordance with OSHA fall protection standards.
 Because of this label, no other fall protection was implemented.
 DO NOT BE MISLED.
 While a skylight may meet OSHA standards when new, its weight-bearing capacity will diminish over time and must be protected.

 OSHA Requirement for Skylights

 OSHA regulation 29 CFR 1910.30(a)(4) states that “every skylight floor opening, and hole shall be guarded by a standard skylight screen or a fixed standard railing on all exposed sides.”
 This means that regardless of the load-bearing capabilities of the skylight, it must be protected!

 Your skylights must be protected to meet OSHA requirements!

 Ensure worker safety and OSHA compliance with FallGuard® Skylight Screens from Plasteco, the ORIGINAL skylight guards proven for more than 20 years.

-- The ORIGINAL skylight safety screens proven for more than 20 years
+- FallGuard® is the orignial skylight safety screens.
+(Proven for more than 20 years)

-- Eliminates the top deadliest accidents – Falls
+- Eliminate the top deadliest accidents – Falls

 - 100% Passive protection, no further action or training required